 In our deep dive into threads, we’ve covered two points, how DMC threads are made and why some DMC threads were discontinued.
-The reason we’ve covered those two points first, is the answer to this weeks query; what are those dots and marks after thread numbers?
+The reason we’ve covered those two points first, is the answer to this week’s query; what are those dots and marks after thread numbers?

 You may have noticed when picking colors, or using them, that there are a variety of dots and marks before and after some cross stitch numbers.
 These are those marks if you’re unsure what we mean:

-Thanks to the new DMC color chart that came out thanks to the 35 new DMC threads, DMC make more of these dots, and if you have a keen eye, you’ll notice the pre-2018 color card has different dots to the pre-2018 color card.
+Thanks to the new DMC color chart that came out thanks to the 35 new DMC threads, DMC make more of these dots, and if you have a keen eye, you’ll notice the pre-2018 color card has different dots to the post-2018 color card.

 So what are they?
-Basically, they’re changes in formula to avoid using nasty chemicals.
-In the EU dye usage is highly monitored and as a result they’ve required suppliers of threads to make sure they use only friendly dyes.
+Basically, they’re changes in the formula to avoid using nasty chemicals.
+In the EU dye usage is highly monitored and as a result, they’ve required suppliers of threads to make sure they use only friendly dyes.
 This has happened in two stages; firstly in 1994 when a lot of greys were changed to fit in with new laws, and again in late 2017 when lots of the reds were affected.

 Well that’s interesting, but why do I care?